in

 Painting Baseboards

-Grey brick accent with baseboard A good portion of baseboards need to be painted, and over time repainted for repairs or change of color.
-By painting baseboard it gives them the ability to be pretty much any color imaginable.
-However, the most popular color by far is white baseboards to match other white trim around windows and crown molding.
+A good portion of baseboards need to be painted and, over time, repainted for repairs or change of color.
+By painting, it gives them the ability to be pretty much any color imaginable.
+However, the most popular color by far is white to match other white trim around windows and crown molding.

-Color options are pretty limitless when it comes to painting, which makes MDF and wood a popular choice
+Color options are pretty limitless when it comes to painting, which makes MDF and wood a popular choice.

 Paint Grade for Baseboard

-Slant fin heated baseboards The best grade to paint baseboards is semi gloss.
-This type of paint is good for cleaning and has only a little bit of sheen to it as to not call an unneeded amount of attention to it.
+The best grade to paint baseboards is semi gloss.
+This type of paint is good for cleaning and has only a little bit of sheen to it so as not to call an unneeded amount of attention to it.

 How to Paint Baseboards with Carpet